-This is the most comprehensive social media statistics resource I know how to compile.
-Use it as a reference for your strategy, your pitch decks, your content decisions, and your next quarterly review.
-If you're moving from "what's the data" to "what do I do about it," start with how to create a social media strategy and the platform-specific deep dives on Instagram Reels algorithm and TikTok algorithm.
+I track these numbers because they shape what we build at Sydium and what our customers need.
+Every stat below includes its source, so you can verify it and dig deeper.
+Use it as a reference for your strategy, your pitch decks, and your next quarterly review.
+When you are ready to act on the data, start with how to create a social media strategy and the deep dives on the Instagram Reels algorithm and the TikTok algorithm.

 Global Social Media Overview